 We have hosted impact screenings in Durban, Cape Town, Johannesburg, Nkaneng, Stellenbosch, Grahamstown, East London and Mpumalanga in South Africa; Nairobi in Kenya; Botswana; London, Brixton, Sheffield and various other locations in the United Kingdom.
 We have organised screenings for a wide array of local and international not-for-profit organisations, large corporate entities, private individuals, universities and institutions such as Equal Education South Africa, Tshisimani Centre for Activist Education, Restless Development UK, Docubox, Rethink Africa, Vermillion and Original Tembisa Film Club.

-We provide all impact screeners with our screening pack, which includes Strike A Rock marketing materials, an audience contact sheet for audience members to fill out if they would like to receive any updates from us, a feedback form for screeners to record important facts and figures at the screenings and a petition in support of Sikhala Sonke's demands from Lonmin Plc and SA Government, which audiences are encouraged to sign after screenings.
+We provide campaign information packs at all impact screenings, which include Strike A Rock marketing materials, an audience contact sheets, a feedback forms for screeners to record important facts and figures at the screenings and a petition in support of Sikhala Sonke's demands from Lonmin Plc and SA Government, which audiences are encouraged to sign after screenings.
 Also included in the pack is the Strike A Rock 'Take Action' pamphlet, which explains how audiences can involve themselves in our impact campaign.
 Individuals are invited to support Sikhala Sonke directly by making a direct electronic donation or helping the women of Marikana to get the items listed at the link on the pamphlet.

 Audience members can also help the team take the film on a mobile impact screening tour to mining affected communities across the global South by donating directly to our campaign.
 The pamphlet also tells the audience how to book their own impact screenings to support the campaign.
 As well as circulating the pamphlet, we encourage screeners to ask their audiences to make monetary donations for the women of Sikhala Sonke and for our impact campaign directly after the screenings.
 Any donations that are received at the events are tallied and recorded on our collections receipts.
 It is critical for transparency and good governance that two people are always involved in counting and verifying any donations received.
 We are currently in the process of retrieving the bulk of the feedback forms from screeners and will soon be able to accurately assess the level of impact and reach that our campaign has had thus far.